 (1) The division may transfer surplus supplies to other state agencies and other units of government.

-(2) The division may offer surplus supplies to the public through online and live public auctions, established markets, or posted prices.
-However, some types and classes of items may be sold or disposed of more readily and advantageously by other means, including barter.
+(2) Surplus supplies may be offered to the public by the division through competitive sealed bids, public auction, established markets, or posted prices.
+It is recognized, however, that some types and classes of items can be sold or disposed of more readily and advantageously by other means, including barter.
 In such cases, and also where the nature of the supply or unusual circumstances call for its sale to be restricted or controlled, the division may employ such other means, including appraisal, if the division makes a written determination that such procedure is advantageous to the state.

-(a) The department accepts cash, personal checks, United States postal money orders, certified checks, cashier's checks, and business checks.
+(a) On sales greater than $300, only United States postal money orders, certified checks, cashier's checks, or business checks may be accepted.